 This is a Japanese version of popular Chinese dish (mapo tofu), which is a spicy stew of tofu and ground pork.
 My Mabo Tofu is seasoned with miso, and it gives nice rich flavor to the dish.
-For the spicy heat and extra umami, tobanjan (Chinese chili bean paste) is an essential ingredient for this dish.
-While there is no ideal substitute for this ingredients, if you can’t find it, Sriracha could work also.
+For the spicy heat and extra umami, tobanjan (Chinese chili bean paste) is usually an essential ingredient for this dish.
+But, I often substitute it with Kanzuri, and it works great, too!
 You can make this dish with any classic-style donabe, or Mushi Nabe without the steam grate.
 I used my Bistro Mushi Nabe in the photos in this recipe.

 EquipmentClassic-style Donabe (2-qt/ 2,000 ml or larger)